How to Stop Multitasking [Self-Improvement 25]

 Multi-tasking activity as measured by the Media Multitasking Inventory and self-reported cell phone usage while driving were negatively correlated with actual multi-tasking ability.
 Multi-tasking was positively correlated with participants’ perceived ability to multi-task ability which was found to be significantly inflated.

-In most cases, it’s just not true.
+In most cases, it’s just not true that you can be an effective multitasker.
 I really hope the point of the research cited above sunk in.
-Do not multitask!

 Here are some tactics that help you stop multitasking: